ExpressionEngine/ExpressionEngine/changelogs/patch.rst

    - Fixed Bug (#<issue number>) where <bug behavior>.

 - Fixed a bug where some member validation language keys may appear unparsed in some third-party contexts.
+- Fixed a potential issue (#76) where some jQuery selectors weren't specific enough.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists